|

 "I do not know the answer, meleth nín.
 But I do know

-that it was the Valar that gave you to me.
+that it was the Valar who gave you to me.
 And I trust them to

 show us the way.
 We will be happy, melmenya; I know we will."